RSTS/E: Login [Project, Programmer]

 The status of a terminal can be determined from the command responses, printed by the command interpreter.
-A logged-in user communicating with the BASIC-PLUS KBM is given the prompt "Ready" and a user who is logged out is given the prompt "Bye".
+A logged-in user communicating with the BASIC-PLUS KBM (key board monitor) is given the prompt "Ready" and a user who is logged out is given the prompt "Bye".

 A user logs in by supplying their PPN number and password.
 User numbers consist of a project number (equivalent to a group number in Unix), a comma, and a programmer number.
 Both numbers are in the range of 0 to 254, with special exceptions.
 When specifying an account, the project and programmer number are enclosed in brackets.
 A typical user number can be [10,5] (project 10, programmer 5), [2,146], [254,31], or [200,220], etc. When a user is running a system program while logged out (because the system manager has enabled it) their PPN number is [0,0], and appears in the SYSTAT CUSP as **,**.
 Thus that is not a valid account number.
 If the user specifies a slash (/) instead of a comma between the project number and programmer number, a system wide message stored in [1,2]NOTICE.TXT (equivalent to the Unix motd) will not be displayed at login.

 System and user accounts

-In every project, the programmer number 0 is usually reserved as a group account, as it can be referenced by the special symbol #.
+In every project, the programmer number 0 is usually reserved to as a group account, as it can be referenced by the special symbol #.
 If one's user number is [20,103], a reference to a file name beginning with "#" refers to a file stored in the account of the user number [20,0].
-This feature is useful in educational environments, as programmer number 0 can be issued to the instructor of a class, and the individuals students given accounts with the same project number, and the instructor can store in his account files marked as shared only for that project number (which would be students in that class only, and no other).
+This feature is useful in educational environments, as programmer number 0 can be issued to the instructor of a class, and the individual students given accounts with the same project number, and the instructor can store in his account files marked as shared only for that project number (which would be students in that class only, and no other).

 Two special classes of project numbers exist.
 The project number 0 is generally reserved for system software, and prior to Version 9 there is only 1 project 0 account (named [0,1]).
 Programmers in the project number 1 are privileged accounts, equivalent to the single account "root" on Unix systems, except that the account numbers [1,0] through [1,254] are all privileged accounts.
 As of Version 9, any account can be granted specific privileges by the systems manager.

 The account [0,1] is used to store the operating system file itself, all run-time library systems, and certain system files relating to booting the system (author's comments appear on the right in bold):